dogedogethedoge/class03/README.md

 }
 ```

-Case statements can be simulated by a sequence of conditional
+Choice statements can be simulated by a sequence of conditional
 statements, but the logic is obscured.
-Moreover, case statements can
+Moreover, choice statements can
 often be translated more efficiently to machine language than a
 sequence of conditional statements.
 Specifically, in C/C++/Java/Ada
-style case statements, we always have a finite set of possible
+style choice statements, we always have a finite set of possible
 choices to select from, which can be determined at compile time:

 * build table of addresses, one for each choice